ahemberg/pico_w_power_meter_mpy/README.md

 A MicroPython project to read a home power meter's impulse LED, convert the rate to watts, and publish this data to an MQTT server.
 The program is written for the RPi Pico W.

 ## Requirements
-Consider revising to "This program is written in MicroPython for the Pico W. Instructions for installing MicroPython can be found on the  [official raspberry pi website](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1)
+This program is written in MicroPython for the Pico W. Instructions for installing MicroPython can be found on the  [official raspberry pi website](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1)

 Additional requirements used are `mqtt-simple` and `mqtt-robust`, these need to be installed on the board using mip.
 Connect to the board and install: